Nommabelle/TOUR-Dev/README.md

 -----------------------
 ## Transporter
 ### **Team: Crewmates**
-The Transporter is a Crewmate that can change the locations of two players at will.\
+The Transporter is a Crewmate that can change the locations of two random players at will.\
 Players who have been transported are alerted with a blue flash on their screen.

 ### Game Options